 If you consider that the data protection principles have not been followed in respect of personal data about yourself or others, you should raise the matter with your line manager.
 Any breach of the GDPR will be taken seriously and may result in disciplinary action being taken.

-If you are unhappy with the response, you can contact Northern Education Trust’s Data Protection Officer:
+If you are unhappy with their response, you can contact the Trust’s Data Protection Officer:

 Northern Education Trust

-You have the right to lodge a complaint with a supervisory authority.
-Please contact:
+You have the right to right to lodge a complaint with a supervisory authority.